-Posted by Will Duvall almost 5 years ago
+Posted by Will Duvall about 5 years ago

 Well I'm buried in the snow right now.
 But I'm researching and planning, trying to use some observations from living on my first property this winter to help me in tweeking the design.
 One thing that's already come up more than once that I wasn't really expecting is the MegaFarmer on both sides overspraying onto the property.
 I'm going to be working on a biofiltration strip project this spring to put some kind of border along the property to filter out as best as possible anything that comes across the line either from a sprayer or runoff.